chipsalliance/firrtl/spec/spec.md

 During the lowering transformation, all circuit component declarations with aggregate types are rewritten as a group of component declarations, each with a ground type.
-The name expansion algorithm in section [11.1](#expansion_algorithm) calculates the names of all replacement components derived from the original aggregate-typed component.
+The name expansion algorithm in [@sec:name-expansion-algorithm] calculates the names of all replacement components derived from the original aggregate-typed component.

 After the lowering transformation, the names of the lowered circuit components are guaranteed by the name expansion algorithm and thus can be reliably referenced by users to pair meta-data or other annotations with named circuit components.

-## Name Expansion Algorithm {#expansion_algorithm}
+## Name Expansion Algorithm

 Given a component with a ground type, the name of the component is returned.